Read This First

 Prompt 3: The value of AI responses increases as the domains of inquiry increase in intrinsic complexity.
 At the same time, the available metrics to assess veracity and predictive power decreases.
 How can this be best addressed?

-The anchors here are Addressing the Challenge of Veracity and Predictive Power in AI, Elabortate on the strengths and weakness of using synthetic AI data, and Strengths of Using Synthetic AI Data to Train LLMs.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Addressing the Challenge of Veracity and Predictive Power in AI, Elabortate on the strengths and weakness of using synthetic AI data, and Strengths of Using Synthetic AI Data to Train LLMs in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Customized Evaluation Criteria